EvidenceGlobal Market AccessHealth EconomicsPharma

 Learnings taken from proxy diseases should generally be applied conservatively, with the conceptualised patient pathway and chosen model type always validated by key clinical experts experienced in the management of the rare disease in question.
 Rationales should be clearly stated and, if possible, referenced.

-If you’d like to discuss these topics with us and would like to hear more about how we can help you overcome your current challenges in a rare disease area, please email info@mtechaccess.co.uk to arrange a meeting with one of our experts.
+If you’d like to discuss these topics with us or hear more about how we can help you overcome your current challenges in a rare disease area, email info@mtechaccess.co.uk.

 References: